ExpediaGroup/graphql-kotlin/docs/getting-started.md

 compile(group: 'com.expediagroup', name: 'graphql-kotlin-spring-server', version: "$latestVersion")
 ```

+## Generating a Schema

+While we have included a server implementation, you can use `graphql-kotlin-schema-generator` to generate a schema from Kotlin code and expose it with any server library.

+See the docs in [Schema Generator Getting Started](./schema-generator/schema-generator-getting-started.md).

+### Federation

+Using `graphql-kotlin-federation`, you can generate an [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) complaint schema.

+See the docs in [Apollo Federation](./federated/apollo-federation.md).

 ## Running a Server
-`graphql-kotlin-spring-server` is a combination of the schema generator and the server libraries.
+`graphql-kotlin-spring-server` is a combination of the schema generator, fedeation, and server libraries.
 If you are looking to run a GraphQL server, this is the place to start.

 See the docs in [Spring Server Overview](./spring-server/spring-overview.md).